 Within three days, the egg has developed into a larva.
 Worker bees will feed the larva and, again, we will make an assumption here, namely that they stop feeding royal jelly after three days, because our imaginary bee is going to be a worker.
 The larva is a striking “milky” white with the distinctive curled shape developing over time.

 Around the time the transformation from larva to pupa takes place – at about day nine – workers will cap the cell.
 The color of capped brood is darker and rougher than cells that contain honey.
-The cap is porous, which allows the larvae (and eventually pupae) to breath.
+The cap is porous, which allows the larvae (and eventually pupae) to breathe.

 At this same time (for workers – the timetable is different for drones and queens) the larva will start to transform into a pupa.
 After a few more days, the pupa reaches the state from which the adult bee will emerge from the capped cell (note: the image below happens to be a drone, but the event is the same).